cado-security/product-help/docs/cado/discovery-import/cado-host/cli.md

   Selects a target container in a Kubernetes cluster.

 - `--skip_root_check`
-  Skips the root permissions check when collecting a Kubernetes container. **This is insecure.**
+  Skips the root permissions check when collecting a Kubernetes container.

   :::warning
-  This should only be used when you are sure that the `sysadmin` profile is available.
+  **Note:** This should only be used when you are sure that the `sysadmin` profile is available.
 See the [Kubernetes docs](/cado/discovery-import/kubernetes#root-access) for more information.
   :::